 CELEBRATING THE MUSIC OF STEVIE WONDER AT 70!

-featuring RICK BRAUN, MAYSA, KIMBERLY BREWER, ERIC DARIUS, NICK COLIONNE, ART SHERROD JR., RAGAN WHITESIDE, GLENN JONES, DOXA GOSPEL ENSEMBLE
+featuring RICK BRAUN, MAYSA, KIMBERLY BREWER, ERIC DARIUS, NICK COLIONNE, ART SHERROD JR., RAGAN WHITESIDE, GLENN JONES, RAY FULLER, DOXA GOSPEL ENSEMBLE

 DoubleTree by Hilton Reading / Grand Ballroom

 Tickets: $56 (Reserved Seating)

 Stevie Wonder is without question one of the great personalities in music history.
 His powerfully expressive vocal presence and musical elegance form part of the broad, personal spectrum of irresistible music and compelling emotion that is his personal hallmark.